dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-i tested out the smartmask on the lantern flowers.
-The mask ended up okay it covered majority however it did not work well covering the bottom bits of the flowers.
-The mask leaves this gap between the flowers so I think that it is best to just leave it and go with my original one for the lantern flowers.
-I will test out the other flowers and see how they work.

-I had some trounle with the mask but it was all just simplle issues that I did not pay close enough attention to.
+I tested out the smart mask on the second image which is the red orchid branch.
+It turned out pretty good but the inside pieces you can still see them so I think that i will used a the original mask.
+I like how the smartmask turned out but it isn't what i want.
+It was interesting to test it out non the less.